nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_wrap_holoscan_op.md

 As shown in the `gxf_app/CMakeLists.txt` [here](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/wrap_operator_as_gxf_extension/gxf_app/CMakeLists.min.txt#L30-33), you need to list the following extensions in `create_gxe_application()` to use your wrapped codelets:
 - `GXF::std`
 - `gxf_holoscan_wrapper`
-- the name of the CMake target for the created extension, defined by the `EXTENSION_TARGET_NAME` argument passed to `wrap_operator_as_gxf_extension` in the previous section
+- The name of the CMake target for the created extension, defined by the `EXTENSION_TARGET_NAME` argument passed to `wrap_operator_as_gxf_extension` in the previous section.

-The codelet class name (defined by the `CODELET_NAMESPACE::CODELET_NAME` arguments passed to `wrap_operator_as_gxf_extension` in the previous section) can then be used as a component `type` in a GXF app node, as shown in the [YAML app definition](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/wrap_operator_as_gxf_extension/gxf_app/ping.yaml) of the example, connecting the two ping operators.
+The codelet class name (defined by the `CODELET_NAMESPACE::CODELET_NAME` arguments passed to `wrap_operator_as_gxf_extension` in the previous section) can then be used as a component `type` in a GXF application node, as shown in the [YAML app definition](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/wrap_operator_as_gxf_extension/gxf_app/ping.yaml) of the example, connecting the two ping operators.